Monday 17 September

-Stage 3 is about Social norms – you do it because… that’s what everyone does; this is what your mates do; this is what your school does; this is what your family does; this is what Kiwis do.
+Stage 3: Social norms – you do it because… that’s what everyone does; this is what your mates do; this is what your school does; this is what your family does; this is what Kiwis do.

 Stage 4: Law and order morality – well we’d just have chaos wouldn’t we if we didn’t obey the rules?
 It’s the law!
 It’s in the school rules!

-Stage 5 – and many people don’t reach Stage 5 – is about developing a social contract.
+Stage 5: (Many people don’t reach Stage 5) – is about developing a social contract.
 At Stage 5, we respect different values, different approaches, and we try and balance social order and individual rights.